nikspatil0120/eduplatform/README.md

 - React team for the amazing framework
 - Tailwind CSS for the utility-first CSS framework
 - Framer Motion for smooth animations
-- Azure team for cloud services
+- Cloud service providers for reliable infrastructure
 - MongoDB for the flexible database
 - All contributors and testers